 Once you've submitted your Notice of Appeal, the council will be told about your appeal.
 If the council:

-- accepts your appeal - you don't need to pay the ticket, any online cases will be closed and any organised hearings will be cancelled
+- accepts your appeal - you do not need to pay the ticket, any online cases will be closed and any organised hearings will be cancelled

-- does not accept your appeal - an independent adjudicator (a lawyer) will decide your case
+- does not accept your appeal - an independent Legal Member (a lawyer) will decide your case

 You can choose to have: